goeastagent/LIFAD/README.md

 m.evalute_accuracy()
 ```

 Training and test.
+LIFAD provides funtions for measuring accuracy, sensitivity, and specificity.

 The entire example code is given in the file "exmple_code.py"

 ## Feature extraction

 LIFAD is mainly used for feature extraction from single domain of data source.
+After training the LIFAD,

 ```
 m.single_feature_extraction('m1',m1, seqlen_m1)